 BeaverTails® at Dollywood’s Splash Country

-Dollywood's Splash Country now serves BeaverTails® - pastries that are made whole wheat and hand-stretched.
+Dollywood’s Splash Country serves BeaverTails® – pastries that are made of whole wheat and hand-stretched.
 They are cooked fresh and served piping hot and you can choose to have them topped with favorites such as Classic Cinnamon & Sugar or chocolate hazelnut spread topped with Reese’s Pieces and peanut butter.
-My Canadian friend told me that Dollywood is one of only 4 places in the US that you can get these delicious treats.
+My Canadian friend told me that Dollywood is one of only 4 places in the US where you can get these delicious treats.

 Tickets for adults ages 10-61 are available for 1-3 days as follows:

 - 1-Day: $54.95 (Children and senior price – $44.95)